Disclaimer: This post might contain affiliate links, which means we get a small commission if you make a purchase (at no extra cost to you).

 Jamestown, New York: 2.5 Hours

-Jamestown’s claim to fame is that its birthplace of Lucille Ball, so it’s only appropriate that this city be the “capital of comedy!”
-Jamestown is home to the National Comedy Center and Lucy-Desi Museum.
+Jamestown’s claim to fame is that it’s the birthplace of Lucille Ball, so it’s only appropriate that this city be the “capital of comedy!”
+Jamestown is home to the National Comedy Center and Lucy-Desi Museum, so during a visit to Jamestown get ready to laugh!
 During summer, nearby Chautauqua Lake becomes full of lake-goers and summer fun.
-Surrounding Jamestown, you can find walking and hiking trails.
+Surrounding Jamestown, you can also find walking and hiking trails.

 Plan Your Weekend Trip to Jamestown